the8472/mldht/README.md

 - `.keys/`, default storage directory for BEP44 private keys. used by the CLI

 **Security note:** the shell script launches the JVM with a debug port bound to localhost for easier maintenance, thus allowing arbitrary code execution with the current user's permissions.
 In a multi-user environment a custom script with debugging disabled should be used

-## embedding as library

-It is not necessary to use the standalone [<tt>Launcher</tt>](src/the8472/mldht/Launcher.java), instead you can create [<tt>DHT</tt>](src/lbms/plugins/mldht/kad/DHT.java) instances and control their configuration and lifecycle directly.

-Consider the Launcher as an example-case how to instantiate DHT nodes.

-### Hooking into stream of incoming messages

-After creating `DHT` instances, register a callback via `addIncomingMessageListener(DHT.IncomingMessageListener l)`.
-It will be called for most incoming messages.
-Some but not all bogus/invalid ones will be prefiltered.

-The callback is called from the message processing threads, so it should be non-blocking and thread-safe.

-Message objects and their contents should not be modified.

 ## network configuration